mmomtchev/Forez/README.md

 **1152 - 1202**

 Count Guy III, nicknamed Guigues from Overseas (*Guigues d'Outremer*) was the last Forez to be count of both Forez and Lyon.
 The county of Lyon was ceded to the church after the Pope intervened to stop his war against his brother, Renaud, the archbishop of Lyon.
 It was agreed that he was to keep both titles until his death.
-After this treaty, he began to style himself Count of Forez and Lyon - *Guido Comes Forensis atque Lugdunensis* - instead of Count of Lyon and Forez as his predecessors - marking the shift of importance.
+After this treaty, the Papal bull *Permutatio* of 1173, he began to style himself Count of Forez and Lyon - *Guido Comes Forensis atque Lugdunensis* - instead of Count of Lyon and Forez as his predecessors - marking the shift of importance.
+Lyon became property of the Catholic church.

 #### Nicknamed Brenda or Branda